The USVI New Build Field Guide: everything you need to know before you build in the US Virgin Islands

 Is the USVI a good place to build a custom home?

-The USVI offers a genuine case for custom residential development: US jurisdiction, no foreign ownership restrictions, strong vacation rental demand, and a climate that makes outdoor living the default, not the exception.
-For buyers coming from the mainland, the legal and financial framework is familiar—dollar—denominated, US-mortgageable, governed by US federal law, which removes the layer of sovereign risk that complicates builds elsewhere in the Caribbean.
+The USVI offers a genuine case for custom residential development: US jurisdiction, no foreign ownership restrictions, strong vacation rental demand, and a climate that makes outdoor living the default rather than the exception.
+For buyers coming from the mainland, the legal and financial framework is familiar — dollar-denominated, US-mortgageable, governed by US federal law — which removes the layer of sovereign risk that complicates builds elsewhere in the Caribbean.

 None of this makes the USVI a bad place to build.
 It makes it a place where preparation is not optional.